-With Zoukak, Junaid leads psychosocial interventions in different regions across Lebanon that target various communities and age groups; including drama-therapy workshops in different mediation techniques, in addition to facilitation and creation of collective performances.
+With Zoukak, Junaid leads psychosocial interventions in different regions across Lebanon that target various communities and age groups; including drama-therapy workshops in different mediation techniques, in addition to the facilitation and creation of collective theatre performances.
 He has conducted theatre classes in a number of schools, with children of different educational levels; and in centers for children with special needs.
 He trains teachers, educators and activity leaders on the use of theatre in different educational, social, and psychosocial contexts.

 Junaid holds a BA in Theatre from the Lebanese University, Institute of Fine Arts.
 He also acquired a BA in Philosophy from the Faculty of Human Sciences at the Lebanese University and is currently following his Master Studies at the Saint Joseph University in Beirut.